-Date of Sankranti this year : The celebration is praised on fourteenth of the first month.
-This year Makar Sankranti is going to be celebrated on Monday, 14th of January 2019.
+Date of Sankranti this year : The celebration is usually praised on fourteenth of the first month.
+This year Makar Sankranti is going to be celebrated on Wednesday, 15th of January 2020.
 Makar Sankranti is perhaps the main Indian celebration whose date dependably is always the 14th January every year with simply a couple of exemptions.
 Going by the lunar timetable or moon calendar, around middle of Jan in Poush the sun travels to Uttarayana from Dakshinayana or the Tropic of Capricorn from the Tropic of Cancer.
 Dr. Mayank Vahia has done a great job in explaining “Why do we celebrate Makar Sankranti on January 14 every year?”

 Scientific and Astrological explanation on the origin of Makar Sankranti :

 Makar Sankranti marks the northeast rainstorm suspension in the Southern India and start of the season of harvesting.
 Travelling of earth into an alternate zodiac sign from one is named Sankranti.

 Since, the Sun travels into the Makar Rashi, Hindi for Capricorn Zodiac, this event in the mythology of India is called Makar Sankranti, also known as a sacred period of movement.